North Carolina History & Facts

 Where can find Wilson County Birth, marriage, Divorce and Death Records?

-Wilson County vital records can be found at the Kansas Office of Vital Records has copies of birth and death records from July 1, 1911; marriage records from May 1913 and divorce records from July 1951.
+Wilson County vital records can be found at the North Carolina Department of Health which has copies of birth records after 1913 and death records after 1930, copies of marriage since Jan 1962 and a Divorce records since 1958.
 There is a fee for each copy requested.
-Please refer to the information to the Statewide Vital Records in Kansas for current fees and application process.
-Birth, marriage, and death records are connected with central life events.
+Please refer to the information to the Statewide Vital Records in North Carolina for current fees and application process.

 You can search online for Wilson County Birth, Marriage, Divorce or Death Records.
-You can also Order Electronically Online or can download an application for Kansas Birth Certificate, Marriage Certificate, Divorce Certificate, Death Certificate Applications to mail.
+You can also Order Electronically Online or you can download an application for North Carolina Birth Certificate, Death, Divorce and Marriage Certificate Application to mail.

-What Wilson County, KS census records are available?
+What Wilson County, NC census records are available?

 What genealogical records can I find in the Wilson County Courthouse?